 In contrast, the Google Home Max has four lights embedded in the fabric on the front of the speaker that light up to let you know it’s listening.
 The Amazon Echo does something similar with its ring of light.
-The Apple Homepod basically asks you to trust that it’s working (which is a good metaphor for Apple products in general actually).
+The Apple HomePod basically asks you to trust that it’s working (which is a good metaphor for Apple products in general actually).
 To be fair, more often than not the microphone picks up my voice perfectly fine—but a slight visual cue would be nice.

-This is where things get interesting.
-Like the Google Home Max, the Homepod also has microphones inside that self-adjust the EQ depending on how close it is to a wall or other objects so that the sound stays relatively constant throughout using it.
+When you’re talking about how the HomePod actually sounds things get interesting.
+Like the Google Home Max, the HomePod also has microphones inside that self-adjust the EQ depending on how close it is to a wall or other objects so that the sound stays relatively constant throughout using it.
 If you place a speaker near a corner, the low end gets a nice boost from bouncing around.
 The microphones can hear that this is the case, and then tone down the bass notes to maintain a reliable sound.
 As was the case with the Google Home Max, I can’t really prove that it’s doing this.
 But I can say that whether the speaker was in a corner on my counter or in the middle of a room, I couldn’t hear any meaningful differences between the two.

-The Apple Homepod isn’t a large speaker, so its low end isn’t going to be overwhelming like it is with the Google Home Max.
+The Apple HomePod isn’t a large speaker, so its low end isn’t going to be overwhelming like it is with the Google Home Max.
 It also doesn’t get as loud as the Google Home Max, but both of these traits work to its advantage.
 There’s still a strong enough bass where it’s easy enough to follow the bassline all throughout the song Let It Happen by Tame Impala, but it isn’t strong enough that it gets in the way of any of the vocals or other instruments in the lower mids.
 Bass kicks easily pulse along underneath the synths and keeps the rhythm easily felt, but it definitely isn’t as powerful as something like the Google Home Max.

-Not to make it seem like the Home Max is a bass-hungry monster, but the Homepod definitely seems like it’s holding back at times in order to put equal emphasis on other elements besides just bass.
+Not to make it seem like the Home Max is a bass-hungry monster, but the HomePod definitely seems like it’s holding back at times in order to put equal emphasis on other elements besides just bass.
 Vocals in the song Send Me a Peach by The Blasting Company has plenty of clarity and the backing bass vocals never mask what’s going on.
-When it comes to highs, the Homepod also shows a good amount of control.
-Highs definitely seem underemphasized a bit in order to avoid harshness, but there’s also a slight push in a few narrow bands so that cymbals can still be made out even if they’re lacking in prominence.
+When it comes to highs, the HomePod also shows a good amount of control.
+Highs definitely seem under-emphasized a bit in order to avoid harshness, but there’s also a slight push in a few narrow bands so that cymbals can still be made out even if they’re lacking in prominence.

 A good example of this are all of the cymbals crashes in the song Step Out by Jose Gonzalez which can be plainly heard all throughout the chorus, even if they sound almost muffled when compared to, say a good pair of open-back headphones.

-When it comes down to it, I have no problem saying that the Apple Homepod is the best sounding smart speaker I’ve heard.
+When it comes down to it, I have no problem saying that the Apple HomePod is the best sounding smart speaker I’ve heard.
 And yes, that includes the Google Home Max.
-The Homepod doesn’t have the same bass-heavy response that manufacturers tend to be leaning towards, but I personally like that.
+The HomePod doesn’t have the same bass-heavy response that manufacturers tend to be leaning towards, but I personally like that.
 By keeping things tastefully focused on sound quality and not mass-appeal tuning, music is much clearer-sounding.
 The Home Max has a more “consumer friendly” sound with a bigger bass response that I think more people will enjoy, plus the Google Assistant is light years ahead of Siri.